gearglow/ReptiliaWithATwist/The List.md

 "Honestly, Salazar," Elysia muttered. "_Working lights,_" she hissed.
 The room brightened considerably, and the torches changed to a neutral hue closer to daylight.
 "Much better."

-"Holy shit," Snape breathed, as they caught sight of the slain basilisk.
+"Salazar's saggy arse," Snape breathed, as they caught sight of the slain basilisk.

 "Language, Russ," Elysia sang.